IoTPdMAI/Predictive-Maintenance-2/index.md

   <img src="/Rplot_log.png" width="400" />
 </p>

 The above couple of plots show the predictions for this hybrid model and, although it's certainly still a work in progress, this represents a pretty huge improvement over the simple LSTM model from above.
+For one, the model now does a far better job of parsing the enormous period of invariance.
+Furthermore, rather than blowing out at the end, the model becomes more confident in its predictions as the test subject gets closer to failure.
+This, to me, is a huge improvement!

+That being said, I'm still working on this problem and I'd like to do more to smooth out the weird spike 2/3 into the RUL period.
+I think I'll do this by easing off the maxpooling a bit and expanding the receptive field of the CNN kernels a bit, too.